3kraft/css-split-ffe-webpack-plugin/README.md

 Using [webpack] to generate your CSS is fun for some definitions of fun.
 Unfortunately the fun stops when you have a large app and need IE9 support because IE9 will ignore any more than ~4000 selectors in your lovely generated CSS bundle.
 The solution is to split your CSS bundle smartly into multiple smaller CSS files.
 Now _you can_.™ Supports source-maps.

+## Changes

+This fork contains the following changes:

+  - it will output a split file even if there is only 1 split file generated
+  - it will generate a relative path into the @import

 ## Installation

 ```sh